 Maria Hinojosa delivers her lecture on "The Power of Latinos Now."
 (Sacramento State/Steve McKay)

-Maria Hinojosa, host and executive producer of NPR’s Latino USA and CEO of the Futuro Media Group, will present a guest lecture titled “The Power of Latinos Now” from 10:30 to 11:30 a.m.
-Tuesday, Oct.
+Maria Hinojosa, host and executive producer of NPR’s Latino USA and CEO of the Futuro Media Group, presented a guest lecture titled “The Power of Latinos Now” on Tuesday, Oct.
 15, in the Hinde Auditorium in Sacramento State’s University Union.

 Hinojosa also is a rotating anchor for PBS’s Need to Know.
 She has won numerous national awards for reporting hundreds of stories about the poor and disadvantaged, from immigrant work camps to teen victims of sexual harassment in the workplace.
 Her most recent honor was the 2012 John Chancellor Award for Excellence in Journalism.